typedb/typedb/docs/pages/academy/3-schemas/4-schema-building-continued.md

 "distance-from-coast" sub attribute datatype long;
 ```

 Congratulations!
-You have built your first working GRAKN schema!
-Of course, this is just a starting point and when you start putting data into your knowledge base you will realise that you need to extend the schema (for example you might want to allow companies to have names), but the one you have built is valid and working and could be loaded into GRAKN as is (you will learn how in the next module of the Academy).
+You have built your first working Grakn schema!
+Of course, this is just a starting point and when you start putting data into your knowledge base you will realise that you need to extend the schema (for example you might want to allow companies to have names), but the one you have built is valid and working and could be loaded into Grakn as is (you will learn how in the next module of the Academy).
 There is one more topic you need to learn about before going on to the module review.
 Let's have a look at how we can modify a Grakn schema.

 ## Changing the schema